kevincobain2000/laravel-alert-notifications/README.md

 ## Laravel Alert Notifications [![Build Status](https://travis-ci.org/kevincobain2000/laravel-alert-notifications.svg?branch=master)](https://travis-ci.org/kevincobain2000/laravel-alert-notifications)

-Send php exceptions to email, microsoft teams, slack (WIP), pager duty (WIP).
+Send php exceptions to email, microsoft teams, slack.
 Notifications are throttle enabled so devs don't get a lot of emails from one host (or all hosts if  cache driver is shared) Please check config for more details on throttling.